KateRezentes/my_custom_setup/README.md

-# my_custom_setup
-Custom files for a quick env setup
+### Custom files for a quick env setup
+# In .zshrc or .bashrc file source your file
+source .file